aave/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableBurnMintTokenPool_diff.md

 +    _setRateLimitConfig(remoteChainSelector, outboundConfig, inboundConfig);
 +  }
 +
-+  /// @notice This function allows the owner to burn `amount` of the pool's token.
-This is
++  /// @notice Burn an amount of tokens with no additional logic.
++  /// @dev This GHO-specific functionality is designed for migrating bucket levels between
-+  /// expected to be called while migrating facilitators by offboarding this facilitator in
++  /// facilitators.
+The new pool is expected to mint amount of tokens, while the old pool
-+  /// favor of a new token pool.
-+  /// @dev New token pool should mint and transfer liquidity to this pool (since this pool
-+  /// does not hold tokens at any point in time) which can be burnt and hence will reduce
-+  /// the facilitator bucket level on GHO.
++  /// burns an equivalent amount.
+This ensures the facilitator can be offboarded, as all
++  /// liquidity minted by it must be fully burned
 +  /// @param amount The amount of tokens to burn.
 +  function directBurn(uint256 amount) external onlyOwner {
 +    _burn(amount);